 - Well-planned, text-led learning journeys with clear outcomes and embedded teaching of grammatical skills.

 - Differentiated tasks where appropriate to support and challenge all of our learners.

 - Opportunities to apply taught skills across the curriculum.

 - Cursive handwriting to be taught across the school with a requirement to have consistent joined handwriting by the end of Year 3.
-Handwriting is taught in daily session in Key Stage 1.
+Handwriting is taught in a daily session in Key Stage 1.

-We strive to ensure that our children's attainment is in line with or exceeds their potential when we consider the varied starting points of all our children.
-We measure this using NFER assessments each half-term for Maths, Reading and GPS and STA Assessment guidelines.
+We strive to ensure that our children's attainment is in line with or exceeds their potential when we consider the varied starting points of all of our children.
+We measure this using NFER assessments each half-term for Maths, Reading and GPS, and STA Assessment guidelines.
 We assess writing using our own internal assessment criteria which is taken from the national curriculum.
 The children that move on from the Marlbrook Primary Collaboration take with them confidence, passion and high aspirations for their future learning through the progress, sustained learning and transferrable skills secured over their time with us.
-They understand that English is an integral part of the curriculum and that by securing the skills taught in the English lessons they can confidently access the wider curriculum.
-As well as this positive impact across the curriculum, we hope they foster a thirst for English, the writing process and a true love of reading.
+They understand that English is an integral part of the curriculum and that by securing the skills taught in the English lessons, they can confidently access the wider curriculum.
+As well as this positive impact across the curriculum, we hope that they foster a thirst for English, the writing process, and a true love of reading.